UtrechtUniversity/ricgraph/README.md

 [![FAIR checklist badge](https://fairsoftwarechecklist.net/badge.svg)](https://fairsoftwarechecklist.net/v0.2?f=31&a=32113&i=32110&r=123)

 <!---
-Note, the lines 'Website' and
-'PyPI downloads' end in two spaces, to force a line break but not a paragraph break.
+Note, some lines above end in two spaces, to force a line break but not a paragraph break.
-Similar for others.
 We use color=#4c1 (green), that color is used by the 'repo status' badge.
 Documentation about the Podman badges can be found here: https://github.com/eggplants/ghcr-badge.
 --->